maitak/sitebuilding/README.md

   1. Fetch updates from d8-starter
   `git fetch d8-starter`
   1. Merge changes into your Drupal 8 installation's dev
-  `chmod 755 sites/default && git merge d8-starter/core`
+  `chmod 755 sites/default && git merge d8-starter/core` (for the 8.0.6 version)
+  2. If you want the new Composer 8.1.1 version switch to d8-starter/core-8.1.1 (you'll need to run composer install)

 1. Update Drupal database (inside Vagrant)
   `drush updb`